-What we've heard What we're doing about it cultural heritage and values VMFRP is preparing Cultural Heritage Management Plans at all sites with input from Traditional Owners.
+What we've heard What we're doing about it • The community will have the opportunity to provide feedback on these studies as part of the ER process.
+Governance structures do not allow for involvement of Traditional Owners in decision-making roles • VMFRP is working with Traditional Owners to establish relationships and facilitate meaningful opportunities for input into both project-specific decisions, and future operational decisions (e.g. influencing environmental water deliveries via seasonal watering plans).
+Ongoing connection to Country and protection of cultural heritage and values Intensive engagement is under way with Traditional Owners to seek early input and understand landscape values and how the project can support and protect these.
+VMFRP is preparing Cultural Heritage Management Plans at all sites with input from Traditional Owners.
 Project benefits and rationale need to be clearly communicated Developing targeted communications materials which outline the project benefits and rationale and using various engagement methods to reach different stakeholder groups.
-Developing a Monitoring, Evaluation and Reporting framework and program which will demonstrate the benefits and how these will be achieved.
+Developing an Ecological Monitoring, Evaluation and Reporting framework and program which will demonstrate progress towards achieving the benefits over time.
 Intensive engagement with the community and stakeholders.
 Aboriginal Waterway Assessments will be supported to help improve understanding of Traditional Owners' values of each site and how the projects could positively impact these.
 Management of pest plants and animals, management of fire risk Listening to community concerns and relaying these to land managers to provide responses (note: these are existing issues; they are not issues created by the VMFRP projects).
 Engaging with communities via stakeholder advisory groups to listen to community concerns, inform them of land manager responsibilities, and discuss potential actions or mitigation strategies.